You really have to hand it to the Prophecy demons.

 He just didn’t have a clue of how to get it.

-Nor that Harry Potter had it.
+Nor that Harry Potter would soon have it.

 Which is hardly surprising.
-That particular power hadn’t been in circulation for centuries. (if ever.)
+That particular power hadn’t been in circulation for centuries.
+(If ever.)

-And Tom lacked the evident qualification anyway.
+And by the time it mattered, Tom lacked the evident qualification anyway.

 She even admits it!
-But she obviously doesn’t appear to have a clue as to why her answer to the troublesome Riddle *worked*.
+But she obviously doesn’t appear to have a clue as to why her answer to the troublesome Riddle *worked*..

 In fact, the explanation that she puts into Harry’s mouth to “explain it all” is pure, unadulterated sewage.
 Which, considering what organic compound Potter seems all too often to use for brains, should probably not be that much of a surprise.